SandoghdarLab/PiSCAT/README.md

 2. Create a virtual environment based on the instructions provided [here](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html).
 3. Follow [this link](https://www.jetbrains.com/help/pycharm/creating-and-running-setup-py.html) to select PiSCAT venv as the interpreter, to install the setup.py file and then to run a setup.py task.

+# Contributing

+Contributions to PiSCAT are always welcome, and they are greatly appreciated!
+Our contribution policy can be found [here](https://github.com/SandoghdarLab/PiSCAT/blob/main/CONTRIBUTING.md).